qphkk/qphkk.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Kaito Kobayashi is a second-year master's student in [(Motome group)(http://www.motome-lab.t.u-tokyo.ac.jp/index-e.html)], [(Department of Applied Physics)(https://www.ap.t.u-tokyo.ac.jp/en/)], [(the University of Tokyo)(https://www.u-tokyo.ac.jp/en/index.html)].
+Kaito Kobayashi is a second-year master's student in [Motome group](http://www.motome-lab.t.u-tokyo.ac.jp/index-e.html), [Department of Applied Physics](https://www.ap.t.u-tokyo.ac.jp/en/), [the University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).
 His research focuses on the application of quantum information concepts to quantum many-body systems, with the goal of advancing our understanding of quantum physics.
 {style="text-align: justify;"}